Commercial LED Flood Lighting Buyers Guide: Selection, Optics, and Applications

 The U.S. Department of Energy’s solid-state lighting research confirms these substantial energy savings, documenting that LED outdoor lighting systems consistently outperform traditional HID technologies in both energy efficiency and light quality metrics across commercial applications.

 Parking lot environments demand fixtures that withstand extreme weather conditions, temperature fluctuations, and constant exposure to elements.
 Metal halide and sodium vapor lights deteriorate rapidly under these conditions, requiring frequent maintenance and bulb replacements.
-LED parking lot fixtures eliminate these concerns with 50,000+ hour lifespans and robust construction designed for harsh outdoor conditions.
+LED shoebox lighting for parking lots eliminate these concerns with 50,000+ hour lifespans and robust construction designed for harsh outdoor conditions.

 Important safety & compliance notice: This guide is for general planning and education.
 Final fixture selection, pole loading, aiming, electrical installation, and lighting levels must be verified by qualified professionals and must comply with applicable local codes and authority having jurisdiction requirements.